madanyc/workfront-learn.en/help/enhanced-analytics/10-kpis-overview.md

 ---
-title: KPIs Overview
+title: Understand KPIs
 description:  In this video, you will learn how to get value from the KPI data in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8728
 ---
-# KPIs overview
+# Understand KPIs

 In this video, you will learn: